Report card: Bob Condotta grades the Seahawks’ regular season, hands out awards

 QB Russell Wilson

 Sure, the middle of the season was rocky and the ending not as spectacular as the beginning.
 But that wasn’t all Wilson’s fault.
-The offense became more conservative by design after a four-game stretch that included three losses, all fueled by turnovers, and Seattle faced some tough secondaries down the stretch.
-Overall, Wilson set a team record with 40 touchdown passes, ran as efficiently ever (513 yards and 6.2 per carry) and continued to make game-changing plays in the late moments (three fourth-quarter game-winning drives).
+The offense became more conservative by design after a four-game stretch that included three losses, all fueled by turnovers, and the Seahawks faced some tough secondaries down the stretch.
+Wilson set a team record with 40 touchdown passes, ran as efficiently ever (513 yards and 6.2 per carry) and continued to make game-changing plays in the late moments (three fourth-quarter game-winning drives).

 DEFENSIVE MVP